 If you are like most Americans, health care is expected to be one of your largest expenses in retirement, after housing and transportation costs.
-But unlike your parents' generation, most of you won't have access to employer- or union-sponsored retiree health benefits.
+But unlike your parents' generation, you won't likely have access to employer- or union-sponsored retiree health benefits.
 So, health care costs will likely consume a larger portion of your retirement budget—and you need to plan for that.

 Health care: What's your price tag?

 How much should you plan to pay in health care costs after you retire?
 According to the Fidelity Retiree Health Care Cost Estimate,2 an average retired couple age 65 in 2019 may need approximately $285,000 saved (after tax) to cover health care expenses in retirement.
 Of course, the amount you’ll need will depend on when and where you retire, how healthy you are, and how long you live.
 The amount you need will also depend on which accounts you use to pay for health care—e.g., 401(k), HSA, IRA, or taxable accounts; your tax rates in retirement (see chart below); and potentially even your gross income.3

 Tip: If you're still working and your employer offers an HSA-eligible health plan, consider enrolling and contributing to a health savings account (HSA).
 An HSA can help you save tax-efficiently for health care costs in retirement.
 You can save pretax dollars (and possibly collect employer contributions), which have the potential to grow and be withdrawn tax-free for federal and state tax purposes if used for qualified medical expenses.4

 Read Viewpoints on Fidelity.com: 5 ways HSAs can fortify your retirement

 Pre- and early retirees: Make the most of your time to prepare